John Wick (film): Sequels and spin-offs

 John Wick was not intended to have a sequel but its success, particularly outside the U.S., led to immediate development on a follow-up.
 John Wick: Chapter 2 (2017) doubled the box-office take of John Wick, and received a similarly positive critical and audience response.
 It was followed by John Wick: Chapter 3 – Parabellum (2019), which nearly quadrupled the box-office take of John Wick.
 (Note: Attributed to multiple references:) A fourth film, John Wick: Chapter 4, was released in March 2023, receiving critical praise and becoming the highest-grossing film in the series.
 (Note: Attributed to multiple references:) A fifth chapter of the John Wick series is in development as of 2025.

 The success of the John Wick films launched a media franchise that includes spin-off films and television series.
 The Continental: From the World of John Wick (2023) is a prequel miniseries focusing on Winston and the Continental hotel during the 1970s.
 Ballerina (2025) is a spin-off film set during the events of John Wick: Chapter 3 – Parabellum and starring Ana de Armas as Eve Macarro, a Ruska Roma assassin on her own quest for revenge.

-As of 2025, there are multiple John Wick projects in development: an untitled film which will follow the blind assassin Caine, portrayed by Donnie Yen in John Wick: Chapter 4; a television series, John Wick: Under the High Table, set after the events of John Wick: Chapter 4, in a world where John's actions have left the criminal underworld in chaos; and an untitled anime film which will serve as a prequel to John Wick.
+As of 2025, there are multiple John Wick projects in development: Caine, a spin-off film which will follow the blind assassin Caine, portrayed by Donnie Yen in John Wick: Chapter 4; a television series, John Wick: Under the High Table, set after the events of John Wick: Chapter 4, in a world where John's actions have left the criminal underworld in chaos; and an untitled anime film which will serve as a prequel to John Wick.